jonathanw82/the-honey-pot/README.md

 To do this in Heroku go to the app you created earlier then select deploy, under app information you will see Heroku git URL copy the url, in the bash command line in the work space of choice type (heroku git:remote –a <app_name>) at this point you need to push all your data up to Heroku.

-To do this from your git bash command line type (git add .) then (git commit –m “deploy to heroku”) then (git push –u heroku master ) this will take a few minutes to push all the data to
+To do this from your git bash command line type (git add .) then (git commit –m “deploy to heroku”) then (git push ) this will take a few minutes to push all the data to
 Heroku.

 We then need to setup a web process to do this at the command prompt type (heroku ps:scale web=1) after this our web process will be running we will now need to set up some